-Under the New York State Ethics Law and Advisory Opinion 08-01, employees are prohibited from soliciting or accepting gifts of more than nominal value when it may be reasonably inferred that the gift:
+Under the Joint Commission on Public Ethics (JCOPE) Advisory Opinion 08-01, employees are prohibited from soliciting or accepting gifts of more than nominal value when it may be reasonably inferred that the gift:

 Purchase College employees must adopt an attitude and mode of operation that is above criticism and avoid any type of conduct that would give any suggestion of a conflict of interest.
 A gift may be in many forms, such as money, service, loan, travel, lodging, meals, refreshments, entertainment, or discounts.
 The value of a gift is the retail cost to purchase it; the value of a ticket entitling you to food, refreshments, entertainment, etc. is the face value of the ticket; if no value is indicated, the value is the actual cost to the giver.